Car damage assessment

 Create subsets of the car damage dataset

 The subset column, containing a T or a V, indicates if the row should be used for training or validation.
-The split between training and validation data is approximately 80% and 20%.
+The split between training and validation data is approximately 80% and 10% (there is a 10% test set as well that you won’t use).
 This column was created during the preprocessing of the raw data.

 Save the dataset